Jayamkondaan: Plot

 At Madurai, he meets Durairaj (Nizhalgal Ravi), a chili vendor, and his daughter Annapurani (Bhavana), who are the tenants.
 Durairaj is a friend of Arjun's father.
 Arjun explains his situation and requests that they vacate the home so that he can sell it.
-To convince Annapoorani, Arjun cooks up a story that both Annapoorani and Arjun are childhood friends.
+To convince Annapoorani, Arjun cooks up a story that they are childhood friends.
 To his surprise, Brinda comes to Madurai to prevent Arjun from selling the property.
 She approaches Guna (Kishore), a local goon, to help her stop Arjun.
-Guna comes along with his wife, Poongodhai (Vasundhara Kashyap), to the registrar's office to stop the deal.
-A quarrel erupts between Arjun and Guna, where Poongodhai suddenly dies in the melee.
+Guna comes with his wife, Poongodhai (Vasundhara Kashyap), to the registrar's office to stop the deal.
+A quarrel erupts between Arjun and Guna, where Poongodhai dies in the melee.
 This angers Guna, and he wants to kill Arjun.

 Arjun escapes to Chennai with Brinda, but Chandrika passes away, and Brinda has no one to care for.
 Arjun takes Brinda to his home and asks her to stay with him, and she hesitantly agrees.
 Slowly, Arjun develops affection towards Brinda and decides to give her money for her education.
 Annapurani comes to Chennai for a volleyball match, and love blossoms between her and Arjun.
-To Arjun's surprise, Arjun and Annapurani were really childhood friends and were so close during childhood.
+To Arjun's surprise, Arjun and Annapurani were really childhood friends and very close.
 Arjun decides to leave for London and join his previous job, as Guna keeps searching for him.
 On the day of Arjun's flight to London, Guna kidnaps Brinda.
-Arjun comes back from the airport to rescue Brinda, and Guna gets killed in the fight.
+Arjun returns from the airport to rescue Brinda, and Guna is killed in the fight.
 Brinda realizes her mistake and gets close to Arjun.
 Finally, Brindha, Annapurni, and Arjun unite.

 Production

+Jayamkondaan is the directorial debut of R. Kannan, and was shot in locations including Uzbekistan.
 Bhavana dubbed herself in Tamil for the film.
-Lekha Washington, who previously played a minor role in Vinay's debut film Unnale Unnale (2007), played a major role in the film.

 Soundtrack

 The film has six songs composed by Vidyasagar.
-The audio of the film was released worldwide on 3 June 2008, two months prior to the release.
-The soundtrack was successfully received with praise.
+The audio was released worldwide on 3 June 2008.